Weekly High Frequency Indicators: Rebounding Metrics Confront Rebounding Virus

 Consumer spending

-- Johnson Redbook down -6.1% YoY (Worst:-9.7% June 12)
+- Johnson Redbook down -6.1% YoY (Worst: -9.7% June 12)

 - Retail Economist +4.0% w/w, -10.4% YoY (Worst: -27.5% on April 25)